krobelus/rate-experiments/README.md

 deletions of reason clauses, which means that they are checking against a proof system that differs from the specification of DRAT.
 We demonstrate that it is possible to implement a competitive checker that honors reason deletions.
-Many esteemed SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious reason deletions.
+Many reputable SAT solvers produce proofs that are incorrect under the DRAT specification, because they contain spurious reason deletions.
 We present patches for competitive SAT solvers to produce correct proofs with respect to the specification.